 This according to “Leontyne Price: Prima donna assoluta” by Rosalyn M. Story, an essay included in And so I sing: African-American divas of opera and concert (New York: Warner, 1990, pp. 100–14).

 Today is Price’s 90th birthday!
-Above and below, her Metropolitan Opera debut.
+Below, her Metropolitan Opera debut.

 Manuel de Falla first visited the U.K. in May 1911, when he participated in a concert of Spanish music given by the pianist Franz Liebich.
 (The concert received tepid reviews and was little noticed.)